John Kerry: 1972 congressional election

 In 1970, Kerry had considered running for Congress in the Democratic primary against hawkish Democrat Philip J. Philbin of Massachusetts's 3rd congressional district, but deferred in favor of Robert Drinan, a Jesuit priest and anti-war activist, who went on to defeat Philbin.
 In February 1972, Kerry's wife bought a house in Worcester, with Kerry intending to run against the 4th district's aging thirteen-term incumbent Democrat, Harold Donohue.
 The couple never moved in.
-After Republican Congressman F. Bradford Morse of the neighboring 5th district announced his retirement and then resignation to become Under-Secretary-General for Political and General Assembly Affairs at the United Nations, the couple instead rented an apartment in Lowell, so that Kerry could run to succeed him.
+After Republican Congressman F. Bradford Morse of the neighboring 5th district announced his retirement and then resignation to become Under-Secretary-General for Political and General Assembly Affairs at the United Nations, the couple instead rented an apartment in Lowell so Kerry could run to succeed him.

 Including Kerry, the Democratic primary race had 10 candidates, including attorney Paul J. Sheehy, State Representative Anthony R. DiFruscia, John J. Desmond and Robert B. Kennedy.
 Kerry ran a "very expensive, sophisticated campaign", financed by out-of-state backers and supported by many young volunteers.
 DiFruscia's campaign headquarters shared the same building as Kerry's.
 On the eve of the September 19 primary, police found Kerry's younger brother Cameron and campaign field director Thomas J. Vallely, breaking into where the building's telephone lines were located.
 They were arrested and charged with "breaking and entering with the intent to commit grand larceny", but the charges were dropped a year later.
-DiFruscia alleged that the two were trying to disrupt his get-out-the vote efforts.
-Vallely and Cameron Kerry maintained that they were only checking their own telephone lines because they had received an anonymous call warning that the Kerry lines would be cut.
+DiFruscia alleged the two were trying to disrupt his get-out-the vote efforts.
+Vallely and Cameron Kerry maintained they were only checking their own telephone lines because they had received an anonymous call warning that the Kerry lines would be cut.

 Despite the arrests, Kerry won the primary with 20,771 votes (27.56%).
 Sheehy came second with 15,641 votes (20.75%), followed by DiFruscia with 12,222 votes (16.22%), Desmond with 10,213 votes (13.55%) and Kennedy with 5,632 votes (7.47%).
 The remaining 10,891 votes were split amongst the other five candidates, with 1970 nominee Richard Williams coming last with just 1,706 votes (2.26%).